cairnswm/gapi/README.md

 value: William, %GAPI%
 ```

-Selding a DELETE without an id in the path will execute a "delete .. where ..." using the same structure as for search
+Sending a DELETE without an id in the path will execute a "delete .. where ..." using the same structure as for search